~Raynaud’s syndrome causes white or blue fingertips in the cold or during stressful situations.

 Check your genetic data for rs1143634 (23andMe v4, v5; AncestryDNA):

-- G/G: increased risk of antisynthetase syndrome (autoimmune disorder w/Raynaud’s)[ref]
+- G/G: (most common genotype) higher risk of antisynthetase syndrome (autoimmune disorder w/Raynaud’s)[ref]

-- A/G: increased risk of antisynthetase syndrome (autoimmune disorder w/Raynaud’s)
+- A/G: higher risk of antisynthetase syndrome (autoimmune disorder w/Raynaud’s)

 Members: Your genotype for rs1143634 is —.